 Scarring, whether caused by acne or external trauma is a lasting, unwelcome reminder that can mar a person’s complexion and self-esteem.
-If you’re suffering from scarring, our team of dermatologists and aestheticians at Nashville Skin offer a variety of advanced and effective treatment options that offer long-term improvements to restore your complexion.
+If you’re suffering from scarring, our team of dermatologists and aestheticians at Nashville Skin offer a variety of advanced and cosmetic dermatology options that offer long-term improvements to restore your complexion.

 With an evaluation, our practitioners will create a customized, comprehensive approach to reduce the appearance of your scars and revitalize your skin.
 From laser resurfacing to medical-grade chemical peels, we are committed to finding the right treatment option that gives you the best possible results.